rblack42/math-magik-lpp/rst/lpp-design/05-apositioning-components.rst

 generate a display that shows the results.
 (Of course, you never make typos, but if you do, you can fix then quickly!).

-There is an interesting way to use |OCS| that I find handy.
+There is an interesting way to use |OSC| that I find handy.

 I write a lot on my computer.
 Some of my writings are just normal text, some is code.
 Long ago I settled on a nice editing tool called **vim** that I have used for ll kinds of textual work.
 I really do not like working on some editing tool that is not as smart as my favorite editor.
-Fortunately, |OSC| lets me write code in my favorite editor, then save that work on my system. |OCS| can monitor a file you are editing, and then it sees a saved change, it will automatically regenerate your design so you can see it easily.
+Fortunately, |OSC| lets me write code in my favorite editor, then save that work on my system. |OSC| can monitor a file you are editing, and then it sees a saved change, it will automatically regenerate your design so you can see it easily.
 That save a lot of time!